mulesoft-assets/template-sfdc2db-account-aggregation/README.md

 Criteria and format applied:
 + Transformer receives a Mule Message with the two Invocation variables *accountsFromOrgA* and *accountsFromOrgB* to result in List of Maps with keys: **Name**, **IDInA**, **IndustryInA**, **NumberOfEmployeesInA**, **IDInB**, **IndustryInB**, **numberOfEmployeesInB**.

-+ Accounts will be matched by Name, that is to say, a record in both organizations with same Name is considered the same account.
++ Accounts will be matched by Name, that is to say, a record in both instances with same Name is considered the same account.

 ###  Format Output Flow
 + [Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for sorting the list of users in the following order:

-1. Accounts only in Org A
+1. Accounts only in Salesforce
-2. Accounts only in Org B
+2. Accounts only in Database
-3. Accounts in both Org A and Org B
+3. Accounts in both Salesforce and Database

 All records ordered alphabetically by name within each category.
 If you want to change this order then the *compare* method should be modified.